The most painful condition known to medicine demands urgent action

 Sign the global letter to demand governments and agencies take action now.
 Anyone anywhere can sign.

-After signing the global letter, sign your country's open letter to demand better access to psychedelic treatments for cluster headache in your country.
+After signing the global letter, sign your country's open letter to demand better access to effective treatments for cluster headache in your country.

 Become a ClusterFree ambassador by sharing this website and getting involved.